cdacamar/cdacamar.github.io/_posts/2023-06-08-editor-data-structures.md

 };
 ```

-but is overly complicated and requires, potentially, large allocation overheads when deleting large portions of text.
+but is overly complicated and requires potentially large allocation overheads when deleting large portions of text.
 There must be a better way...

 ## Investigation